Klipper3d/klipper/docs/TMC_Drivers.md

 #### TMC reports error: `... ot=1(OvertempError!)`

 This indicates the motor driver disabled itself because it became too hot.
-Typical solutions are to decrease the stepper motor current, increase cooling on the stepper motor driver, and/or increase cooling on the stepper motor.
+Typical solutions are to decrease the stepper motor current or increase cooling on the stepper motor driver or add a heatsink or fan.

+Advanced users might want to check the specific TMC chip datasheet and adjust the `OTTRIM` field of the `FACTORY_CONF` register to increase the allowable temperature, or to reduce the `PWM_FREQ` to reduce heat prodeuction.

 #### TMC reports error: `...
 ShortToGND` OR `ShortToSupply`